mein0819/Final_Project/README.md

 ## Dashboard
 ## Tableau
 Our team chose to use Tableau to visualize our data.
-The link to our visualization can be found here.
+The link to our visualization can be found here https://public.tableau.com/app/profile/alexis.simpson/viz/DataBootcampFinal/Dashboard1?publish=yes